top of page

 Ian and Olivia Cerff

-The Cerff family were members of Our Lady of Lourdes Catholic Church in Westville where they were involved in the church youth group, Alpha, Prayer and Bible study groups.
-They were also part of a group who worked to raise funds and donations of clothing, food and Christmas parcels for the children at St Philomena’s (orphanage) in Sydenham.
+The Cerff family were members of Our Lady of Lourdes Catholic Church in Westville (Durban) where they were involved in the church youth group, Alpha, Prayer and Bible study groups.
+They were also part of a group that worked to raise funds and donations of clothing, food and Christmas parcels for the children at St Philomena’s (orphanage) in Sydenham.

 After being approached by Chris and Gem Guyler to join Shepherd’s Keep Australia, we felt privileged to be a part of this as firstly, having lived in Durban, we understand the situation with abandoned babies.
 Secondly, after having been very involved in ministry at the Catholic Church in Westville, which was so close in proximity to Shepherd’s Keep in Durban, we felt it was right to do.